EDavies2020/LadeezGolf-MS4/TESTING.md

 PEP8 showed a number of errors with length, white space and indentation.

-These have all been resolved.
+These have all been resolved by amending the length, removing white space amd correctly indenting code.

-I had an issue when resolving PEP8 issues which meant that making lines shorter broke my webpage.
+I had an issue after resolving PEP8 issues which meant that making lines shorter broke my webpage.

-I contacted tutor support and Sean helped me resolve the issue, this did mean some of my code isnt pep8 compliant in terms of length which I understood from Sean is okay:
+I contacted tutor support and Sean helped me resolve the issue, this did mean some of my code isnt pep8 compliant in terms of length which I understand from Sean is okay according to python rules:

 ![Image](media/tutormessage.jpg)